-You found our list of fun virtual diversity and inclusion activities for work.
+You found our list of fun virtual diversity and inclusion activities for the workplace.

 This list includes:

-- work from home diversity and inclusion activities
+- diversity and inclusion activities while working from home

 Here are the ideas.